Last updated March 2018

 Feeding for best results

 - Use fertiliser.
 Bulbs, corms, rhizomes and tubers store energy, and additionally contain the embryo flowerbud(s) for the following year.
-The leaves make the food necessary for this process so it is important to allow the leaves to die down naturally and to apply a general fertiliser (from our online garden centre or Thompson and Morgan).
-Use Growmore, Vitax Q4 or bulb fertiliser around the plants while the leaves are still green and active.
+The leaves make the food necessary for this process so it is important to allow the leaves to die down naturally and to apply a general fertiliser (from Thompson and Morgan).
+Use Growmore, Vitax Q4 or bonemeal bulb fertiliser around the plants while the leaves are still green and active.

 - Don’t damage leaves.
 Don’t tie the leaves up, knot them or cut them off – this stops them making food.